Posted on 21 October 2019, updated on 25 October 2023.

 Are you confident in your use of Kubectl?
 If not, this article can help you.
 Kubernetes environment brings together a lot of resources and technologies.
 Having a solid foundation of fundamental commands for creating, deleting and monitoring these resources could save you a lot of time.

 A bit of context: Kubectl?

 "Kubectl is a command-line interface that lets you run commands on Kubernetes clusters."
-This is how we will be able to perform various operations on our cluster.
+This is how we will be able to perform various operations on our cluster and kubernetes objects.
+Here is a cheat sheet of most usefull kubectl commands.

-Kubectl depends on a kubeconfig.
+Kubectl depends on a kubeconfig file.
 This is a configuration file for access to one or more clusters.
 We will talk about context, to know which cluster is configured our Kubectl command, we can use:

 Kubectl config current-context